-Most of us first begin to notice the age-related decline in tissue function when we’re in our forties or fifties.
-The cushioning of our joints becomes thinner and weaker; our kidneys become progressively less effective at filtering of our blood; our immune systems weaken, leaving us vulnerable to infections that we would once have dismissed with a few sniffs.
-Ultimately, minor aches and mysterious malaise devolve into clinical diagnoses: atherosclerosis.
-Cataract.
+Most of us first begin to notice age-related decline in tissue function when we’re in our forties or fifties.
+The cushioning of our joints becomes thinner and weaker; our kidneys become progressively less effective at filtering our blood; our immune systems weaken, leaving us vulnerable to infections that we would once have dismissed with a few sniffs.
+Ultimately, minor aches and mysterious malaise devolve into clinical diagnoses.
+Atherosclerosis.
+Cataracts.
 Alzheimer’s and other dementias.
 Parkinson’s disease.
 Cancer.
 Why?

 These myriad metabolic mistakes leave their mark in our tissues every day, but at such low levels that they are not individually noticed, and instead take many decades to build up to the levels where the tissues begin to cease proper functioning.
 Thinning skin, clouding eyes, muscles sapped of strength, heart disease, cognitive decline… all of the diseases and disabilities of aging flow from the inexorable degradation of the integrity of the cellular and molecular machinery that carries out the essential functions of our tissues.
 And as this process continues, the body’s increasingly-desperate attempts to repair or compensate for the rising tide of damage become chronic and maladaptive, leading to self-perpetuating inflammation, oxidative stress, and other secondary metabolic aberrations that further impair our health.

 The question is: what can we do about it?